 Guest & Gray

 Notes:

-The unusual ‘G’ mark can be found on other pieces, both blue and white and famille verte, exported to Europe during this period.
+The unusual ‘G’ mark can be found on other pieces, both blue and white and famille verte, probably exported to Europe during this period.
 Such examples include a pair of famille verte bottle vases in the collection of the Rijksmuseum and illustrated in the work detailed above (p.260, no.299); a pot in the collection of the Groninger Museum (Mello Backer Bequest 1899), and a famille verte hexagonal teacup at the British Museum, from the collection of Sir Augustus Wollaston Franks (Franks.894).
 Professor Jörg supports the theory of this ‘G’ mark corresponding with a particular person, probably a Dutch merchant in the 17th century, citing the similar use of a single initial to a group of blue and white Japanese apothecary bottles (p.259).

+Guest & Gray